jtleek/talkguide/README.md

 2. To advertise your ideas/software/results
 3. To practice speaking

 Later the reasons evolve, altough not be as much as you'd think.
+The main one that changes is 3, which evolves more into "to show people you are a good speaker".